 Marlee Saulnier, alto

-Marlee Saulnier is a saxophonist, vocalist and pianist hailing from Stellarton, Nova Scotia, and is currently based in Charlottetown, PEI.
+Marlee Saulnier (she/her) is a saxophonist, vocalist and pianist hailing from Stellarton, Nova Scotia, and has called Charlottetown home for the past eight years.
 She holds a Bachelor of Music with Honours from Humber College in Toronto, Ontario.
-Marlee has had the opportunity to play and sing with numerous musical groups throughout Ontario, Atlantic Canada and Mexico, including The Count and the Cuban Cocktail, Humber’s Latin Jazz Ensemble, Charlottetown-based world music group I and the Village, and Amy, Amy Amy – A Tribute to Amy Winehouse.
-In addition to Luminos Ensemble, Marlee is currently performing with Sirens, Paper Lions, More Soul, and as a sideman with various Island musicians.
-When not performing, you can find Marlee working as Executive Director for the PEI Symphony Orchestra.
+Marlee has had the opportunity to play and sing with numerous musical groups touring throughout Canada, the US and Mexico, including The Count and the Cuban Cocktail, Humber’s Latin Jazz Ensemble, Charlottetown-based world music group I and the Village, and Amy, Amy Amy – A Tribute to Amy Winehouse.
+Marlee is an ECMA and Music PEI Award winner for her work with Sirens and Paper Lions, and additionally performs with Luminos Ensemble, Lady Soul and as a sideman for various Island musicians.
+Marlee is also currently the Executive Director of the PEI Symphony Orchestra.